 8AM - 9PM

-Speak to us in confidence about your phobia and book your place on the program
+Speak to us in confidence about your fear of public speaking and book your place on the program

 MINDSPA PHOBIA CLINIC